hialstkd/Building-Restaurant-Map/README.md

 # Project 2

 ## Topic:
-Building an interface that allows users to see the top 10 restaurants in a city of their choosing using Yelp API, HTML, CSS, JS, and the Algolia Places JS library.
+Building an interface that allows users to see the restaurants that are still operating during the COVID-19 pandemic in a city of their choosing using Yelp API, HTML, CSS, JS, Algolia Places JS library.
+MongoDB, and Python-Flask.

 ## Articulation :pizza: vs. :taco: